New Zealand offers a range of work visas. All are temporary, though some can lead to residence.

 What if the job is not on a skill shortage list?

-However, if you have an Essential Skills work visa based on a skilled job, you may qualify for residence visa under the Skilled Migrant Category.
+However, if you have an Essential Skills work visa based on a skilled job, you may gain enough points to qualify for residence visa under the Skilled Migrant Category.

 Work to Residence visas